StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_06_group_3_report.md

 **How does control of corruption relate to government effectiveness across countries from 2000 to 2024, and does this relationship vary across income groups?**

-The data consist of two governance indicators: control_of_corruption_estimate and gov_effectiveness_estimate.
+The data consist of two governance indicators: **control_of_corruption_estimate** and **gov_effectiveness_estimate**.
 Inspection of the distributions shows that neither variable follows a normal distribution, even after attempts at log transformation.
 Some countries exhibit extreme values due to political crises or exceptionally stable governance systems.
 Given the non-normality between the two indicators, the Spearman correlation is chosen as the most appropriate statistical test for this analysis.

 ![1.Histogram.png](../additional_material/1.Histogram.png)

 A scatter plot grouped by income level shows a clear positive trend, with high-income countries clustering at high values for both indicators, middle-income countries showing moderate values, and low-income countries appearing at lower levels.
-The spearman correlation is strongest for high-income countries (0.9) and weakest for lower-middle income countries (0.7)
+The spearman correlation is strongest for high-income countries **(0.9)** and weakest for lower-middle income countries **(0.7)**

 ![1.Scatterplot.png](../additional_material/1.Scatterplot.png)